jira airtable integration logo

 There are a few caveats, however:

-1. You must be using a paid Airtable plan for the integration to work.
-Access to Airtable sync integrations, like the one for Jira, start at the Team Plan at the lower end.
+1. You must be using a paid Business and Enterprise Scale Airtable plan for the integration to work, which start at roughly $45 / month.

 2. The sync is limited to what the user who created the sync has access to already.
 This means that if the user’s permissions change or if the user leaves your organization, the sync will no longer work (see the section on things to know about the integration for more detail.)